TeriyakiGod/citsy-32blit/README.md

 Pause overlay items: **Resume**, **Restart**, **Exit** (back to the launcher).
 MENU or B on the overlay resumes.

 Settings (volume and OLED/backlight brightness) are written to 32blit save slot 0 when you leave the screen.
-On RP2350, battery voltage is sampled from ADC3 (GPIO29, VSYS÷3 on Pico-class boards such as the Waveshare RP2350 Plus).
+On RP2350, battery voltage is sampled from ADC0 (GPIO26) through a 1/3 divider.

 ## VGC Zero / device